xShadowBlade/emath.js/website/docs/intro.md

 ### Getting Started

-To get started with eMath.js, check out the installation guide and basic usage examples in the sidebar.
+To get started with eMath.js, check out the [installation guide](./install) and [basic usage examples](./usage).
 If you encounter any issues or have questions, feel free to explore the comprehensive documentation.